M4dSec/writeups/Finding a Server's Origin IP.md

 ...
 ```

-We can see that the subdomains `dev.enji.ai` and `auth.enji.ai` resolve to the CNAME record `a33...075.eu-west-1.elb.amazonaws.com`, which in turn resolves to the IP addresses `52.19.60.183` and `52.30.79.226`.
+We can see that the subdomains `dev.enji.ai` and `auth.enji.ai` resolve to the CNAME record `a33...075.eu-west-1.elb.amazonaws.com`, which in turn resolves to the IP addresses `52.19.60.183` (which is our real IP adress) and `52.30.79.226`.
 By identifying such records, we can often bypass the CDN and uncover the real IP addresses of the servers hosting these subdomains.

-## CND IP ranges
+## CDN IP ranges

 Given that Enji.AI is hosted on AWS, we can utilize CN/SANs of all Amazon's IPs to identify the IP address associated with our domain.
 This can be accomplished with the following command: